 - free of charge - even if you do not have a medical card

 - suitable for people who are newly diagnosed or living with diabetes for many years

 - delivered by trained healthcare professionals

-- offer the opportunity to learn, freely ask questions and make plans to look after your diabetes
+- an opportunity to learn, freely ask questions and make plans to look after your diabetes

 - open for you to bring a family member, carer or friend for support

-Session options vary – morning, afternoon and some evenings available.
-You can attend a course in any town or county, whatever works best for you.
-You don't have to go to your local one if you would prefer not to.
+Courses are available in the morning, afternoon and some evenings.
+You can attend a course in any town or county.
+You do not have to go to your local one if you prefer not to.

 What to expect

 Friendly dietitians and nurses will create a safe place for you to learn.

 You will also meet other people with the condition.
 You can share experiences and learn from each other in a relaxed and enjoyable environment.